-The Third International Consensus Definitions for Sepsis and Septic Shock (Sepsis-3)¹ published on February 23 in the Journal of the American Medical Association represents a radical departure from the prior sepsis definitions in 1991² (identified as Sepsis-1) and 2001³ (identified as Sepsis-2) and subsequent Surviving Sepsis Campaign (SSC) guidelines through 2015⁴ ⁵.
+The Third International Consensus Definitions for Sepsis and Septic Shock (Sepsis-3)¹ published in February 2016 in the Journal of the American Medical Association represents a radical departure from the prior sepsis definitions in 1991² (identified as Sepsis-1) and 2001³ (identified as Sepsis-2) and subsequent Surviving Sepsis Campaign (SSC) guidelines through 2015⁴ ⁵.

 Noting “inadequate specificity and sensitivity of the systemic inflammatory response syndrome (SIRS) criteria”, the new definitions discard the concept of sepsis as SIRS due to infection which has been the diagnostic standard for the last 25 years.

 The Sepsis-3 consensus concludes that the new definitions “should replace previous definitions” (without specifically stating that they “do” replace them) and that the process “remains a work in progress.”
 How will other professional societies, the medical community in general, payers and regulatory agencies respond to this radical change?
 Is it definitive or subject to comment and change?
 Could or should clinicians using their clinical judgment and the CDI team have the discretion to continue using Sepsis-2 criteria while awaiting the healthcare community’s reaction to this new definition?
 All of this will play out in the real world setting of everyday medical practice, and only time will tell.

 The New Sepsis Criteria: Sepsis-3 defines sepsis as “life-threatening organ dysfunction caused by a dysregulated host response to infection [suspected or confirmed].”